 Kotetsu discovers that his powers are starting to deteriorate, and amidst his confusion, makes a trip home to see his family.
 He makes the decision to retire from being a superhero, and also discovers that his daughter Kaede now has NEXT powers.
 Before Kotetsu can tell Barnaby about his plans to retire, Barnaby learns that Jake wasn’t the one who killed his parents.
 After this revelation, Barnaby finds that his memory of the event is getting all jumbled up.
 The remaining episodes are fueled by a major plot twist in regards to one of the characters.

-At the beginning of this set, the first couple of episodes feel like “filler” material at first; however, near the end of the series, the events of these episodes end up tying in to the overall plot.
+At the beginning of this set, the first couple of episodes feel like “filler” material.
+However, near the end of the series, the events of these episodes end up tying in to the overall plot.
 When all is said and done, there isn’t truly any filler in this series.

-These episodes also show an influence from the classic 1920s sci-fi film, Metropolis.
-Both productions have a scientist named Rotwang that develop androids, and they use their androids to try to take over the world.
-It was definitely more than a simply homage here; there was definitely a direct influence from the film.
+These episodes also show an influence from the classic 1920’s sci-fi film, Metropolis.
+Both productions have a scientist named Rotwang that develops androids, and they use their androids to try to take over the world.
+It was definitely more than a simple homage here.
+There was definitely a direct influence from the film.

 The episodes in this set also contained plot twists and turns that kept me at the edge of my seat.
 As these twists and turns happened, I wanted to keep watching to see how the story would end.
 After finishing the series, I can say that I’m very satisfied with how it concluded.

 Tiger & Bunny is a fantastic series, and it’s very deserving of all the accolades I’ve seen it receive in the anime community.
 It’s a well-written series with fully developed characters that the viewer comes to love, and the animation is top-notch.

 When it comes to the DVD set itself, there are five bonus features included.
 The first is “Production Art,” which includes 19 pages.
 Among those 19 pages are model sheets of characters, model sheets of vehicles, and one background image.